virteal/l8/README.md

     .err                -- return last raised error
-    .result             -- "return" value of task, see _return and yield() .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then reschedule task .wait( lock )       -- queue step until some lock opens, then retry .end                -- leave scope or loop
+    .result             -- "return" value of task, see _return and yield() .timeout( milli )   -- cancel task if not done in time .sleep( milli )     -- block for a while, then move to next step .wait( lock )       -- block task until some lock opens .end                -- leave scope or loop
     .scope( function )  -- return the L8 scope guarded version of a function